Democracy Small Grants Program General Competition

 Foreign-based applicants are strongly encouraged to review these guides when creating an account with SAM.gov.
 Further, applicants must maintain an active account, with current information, while its application is under consideration for funding.
 To keep an active SAM.gov account, applicants must renew it at least once each year.
 If an account expires, the organization cannot submit a grant application until it is renewed.

 When you register a new entity in the System for Award Management (SAM) at www.sam.gov , a letter stating you are the authorized Entity Administrator is required.
 It does not need to be notarized.
 It can be scanned and submitted to the Federal Service Desk.
 Submit a copy to the Federal Service Desk by creating a service ticket at https://www.fsd.gov and attaching the scanned letter.
-Your registration can be conditionally activated for 45 days if you have an approved, scanned copy of the letter on file.

 - This letter needs to: